 The TMK/QMK keyboard software is very powerful with tons of features but it can be confusing, (at least to me).
 As an alternative, I wrote an Arduino USB keyboard routine using the Teensyduino "Micro-Manager" functions.
 There's just 1 file to load using the Arduino IDE and it's only about 375 lines with lots of comments.
 I'm a hardware guy so expect ugly code but it provides a basic keyboard controller with 6 key rollover that you can modify to suite your needs.
-The detailed instructions named "How to modify the Teensyduino LC code" and "How to modify the Teensyduino 3p2 code" describe the changes you need to make for your matrix.
+There are detailed instructions on how to modify my LC code and 3.2 code to work with your matrix.
 Every keyboard listed below has a folder containing a pin connect list, key matrix, and a Teensyduino USB keyboard routine giving you lots of examples to follow.